 I will admit, I refused the idea of packing cubes for a long time.
 Looking back, I realize it was silly of me.
 I thought they would take up space and be useless.
 I was dead wrong.
 I knew that I needed to level up my organization if we were going to fit ten days of clothing for four people in two carry-ons for a trip to Europe.
 Having to plan for one adult and one child’s wardrobe per carry-on means that I have to have items arranged well and separated.
 Each of those items must be crucial to our system.
 These packing cubes helped me immensely.
 I will recommend them all day long.

-Favorite Brands: Yamiu
+Favorite Brands: Yamiu or Veken

 You won’t be surprised to hear that I have two Thread wallets.
 The first style (bottom left) is a stretchy band that fits around credit cards and cash.
 I use this wallet every day!
 Its low profile design allows it to fit in my front pocket.
 They have many different designs to match your personality.